JetBrains/kotlin-web-site/docs/topics/gradle/gradle-plugin-variants.md

 </tab>
 </tabs>

-and want to add a dependency on the Kotlin Gradle plugin, for example:
+And want to add a dependency on the Kotlin Gradle plugin, for example:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">